Return to Index

 - Have your kids eat their meals and snacks at the table.
 Kids (and adults) who eat while watching TV or doing other activities are more likely to overeat because they are not paying attention to how much they are eating.

-- Limit TV/computer time.
-Set reasonable limits to how long your children can sit in front of the television or the computer.
+- Limit screen time.
+Set reasonable limits to how long your children can sit in front of the television, game system, or computer.

-- Don't give your children any weight-loss remedies or medicines.
+- Don't give your children any weight-loss remedies or medications.
 Many are not safe for children and could cause harmful side effects.
-Talk to the pediatrician before giving any weight-loss medicine.
+Talk to the pediatrician before giving any weight-loss medication.

 - Encourage your child to get plenty of sleep.
 Not getting enough sleep may increase your child's risk of obesity.
 Depending on your child's age, he may need 9-11 hours of sleep each night.